Basic DWG Block Handling Example: Preserving Block Entities (DWG to SHP)

 2. Expose autocad_text_string

-Open TrafficSignals reader feature type in the Parameter Editor window by clicking on it.
+Open the TrafficSignals reader feature type parameters.
 Click on the Format Attributes tab.
-Check autocad_text_string.
-Click Apply.
+Use the search feature to find and check autocad_text_string.
+Click OK.
 We will work with this attribute later.

 3. Add GeometryFilter

-Open the GeometryFilter transformer in the Parameter Editor window by clicking on it.
-Separate the points (which represent block insertion points) from the text (which represents Signal ID's) by selecting ‘Points’ and ‘Text’ under ‘Geometry Types to Filter’.
+Separate the points (block insertion points) from the text (which represents Signal IDs) by selecting ‘Points’ and ‘Text’.
+Click on OK, and OK again.
 This prepares the data for the NeighborFinder.

 4. Add NeighborFinder

-Connect the points from the GeometryFilter to the Base port of the NeighborFinder.
-Connect the text output from the GeometryFilter to the Candidate port.
+Connect the Point output port from the GeometryFilter to the NeighborFinder's Base input port.
+Connect the Text output port to the Candidate port.

-Open the NeighborFinder transformer in the Parameter Editor window by clicking on it.
-Set the Maximum Distance to 5 (use the Measure tool in the Data Inspector to confirm this is a good number to use).
+Open the NeighborFinder parameters, set the Maximum Distance to 5 (use the Measure tool in the Data Inspector to confirm this is a good number to use).
 Click Apply.

 5. Add AttributeRenamer